lijoejohn/robobob/README.md

 API Data set - https://frozen-sea-84259-a7779bc76c91.herokuapp.com/threads

-To add new questions use the following request
+To add new question use the following request

 POST - https://frozen-sea-84259-a7779bc76c91.herokuapp.com/threads